 Brioche Mincemeat Doughnuts

-Brioche mincemeat doughnuts – A sweet buttery brioche dough stuffed with fruity mincemeat and coated in a spiced sugar flavored with cinnamon, nutmeg and cloves.
+Brioche mincemeat doughnuts – A sweet buttery brioche dough stuffed with fruity mincemeat and coated in a spiced sugar flavoured with cinnamon, nutmeg and cloves.

 My guess is that anyone who’s organised and into a bit of seasonal baking already has their Christmas confectionary well under way.
 Cakes already made and probably iced, while Christmas pudding are left maturing for the big day.
 All that’s left is to make an alternative dessert for the punters who don’t like pudding (there’s always a few) and of course the mince pies.

-Brioche dough is handy enough to make but ideally you need a stand mixer to knock it up.
-This is a piece of equipment sadly missing from my kitchen since my old kitchen aid that I bought on eBay gave up the ghost.
+Brioche dough is handy enough to make but ideally, you need a stand mixer to knock it up.
+This is a piece of equipment sadly missing from my kitchen since the old kitchen aid that I bought on eBay gave up the ghost.
 Feeling energetic I decided to give it a go by hand and I gotta say it was hard work.
 It took a good 15 minutes working the gluten, and an awful lot of beating to turn the soft mix to into a smooth elastic dough.
-This is not including the time it took me to work in the butter….
-Time to ask santa for a new mixer.
+This is not including the time it took me to work in the butter… Time to ask Santa for a new mixer.

 Once that jobs done you need to rest the dough in the fridge overnight so it’s easier to handle.
 Next day the work gets easier.
 Simply roll up your doughnuts, rest them till they’ve nearly doubled in size, then cook them.